 Updated 8th September, 2022.

-It’s one of Shakespeare’s most famous scenes.
-Two star crossed lovers have met and instantly fallen madly in love with each other.
+The ‘Balcony Scene’ is one of Shakespeare’s most famous scenes.
+Two star cross’d lovers (meaning their astrological signs would not stand for a relationship between the two) have met and instantly fallen for each other.
 Later that night, Romeo climbs the walls of the Capulet mansion to try to be close to Juliet.
 The two are from warring families whose conflict spans countless generations.
-Romeo spy’s on Juliet as she confesses her love to him, Romeo springs out on her and they share an exchange of love and vows.
+Romeo spies on Juliet as she confesses her love to him, before leaping out and revealing his presence!
+They share an exchange of love and vows.

-Hold on hold on.
-Not so fast.
-Juliet may be young, (13, in fact…) but she is far from unwise.
-She’s an incredibly intelligent and thoughtful character, and this speech we’re looking at today reflects the conflict between the feelings she’s experiencing and what her rational mind is telling her.
-Let’s look at the text.
+Now, Juliet may be young (just thirteen, in fact) but she is far from unwise.
+She’s an incredibly intelligent and thoughtful character; this speech we’re looking at today reflects the conflict between the feelings she’s experiencing and what her rational mind is telling her.

 Thou knowest the mask of night is on my face,

 Else would a maiden blush bepaint my cheek

 For that which thou hast heard me speak tonight.

 Fain would I dwell on form, fain, fain deny